AtharvaPatil31/Sehat_Sathi/README.md

-# 🩺 Sehat Sathi — Telemedicine App for Rural Nabha - Punjab
+# 🩺 Sehat Sathi — Telemedicine App for Rural Nabha,Punjab

 Sehat Sathi is a Flutter-based healthcare assistant designed to help people from Rural Nabha in Punjab.
 Users can store medical records, consult doctors remotely, and receive AI-powered health support even offline using a helpline number.
 The app focuses on accessibility, scalability and simplicity.